TWUOnline/multi-access/pages/02.learning-design/09.quality/default.md

   - [TWU Library](https://www.twu.ca/academics/library)
   - [Student Services](https://www.twu.ca/life-twu/student-services)

-[/ui-accordion-item]

-[ui-accordion-item title="Inclusion"]
+#### Inclusion

 - Learners are able to participate in a peer support forum (e.g. Learning Café), for course-related questions or community-building activities.
 - The instructional materials are free of bias, culturally inclusive, and provide flexibility and choice.

-[/ui-accordion-item]
-[/ui-accordion]

-!!!
 Please note that our Instructional Design Team at TWU-OL is here to support you!
 Whether you are developing a course for Global, or setting up your own online course, please reach out if you have questions about your course design.

 ## Quality Checklist for Online Course Review